mattriley/agile-avatars/README.md

 __Example: Gravatar service functions stubbed__

 This test creates a 'gravatar modal' and a 'tag list'.
-Clicking the 'import button' a tag in the tag list using data fetched from Gravatar.
+Clicking the 'import button' will render a tag in the tag list using data fetched from Gravatar.
 The `fetchProfileAsync` and `fetchImageAsync` functions are stubbed to prevent the integration from occurring and to avoid coupling the test to the implementation details of the integration.

 <details open>
 <summary>tests/components/gravatar/import-success.test.js</summary>